 What Is The CFE All About?

 A Certified Fraud Examiner (CFE) is an authority within the anti-fraud professional world.
 He/she is distinguished as a professional in the preclusion, deterrence, and investigation of fraudulent practices.
 CFEs possess skills that no other professional in the anti-fraud community can boast of.
 They merge complex accounting dealings with an in-depth knowledge of Legal matters, investigative expertise, and how to deter fraud and further prevent it.
 Hence, they are the uppermost criteria held by the ACFE.
-ACFE makes available the necessary trainings and education needed for an individual to become a CFE.
+ACFE makes available the necessary trainings and education needed for an individual to become a Certified Fraud Examiner.

 The purpose of these training and examination is to equip the CFE with the initial skillset to detect fraud signals, defend worldwide economy by uncovering fraudulent practices and devise methods to avoid fraud from happening.
 No organization worldwide regardless of size, is immune to fraudulent practices.
 These work-related frauds are universal and destructive in nature.